Developmental Activities and Baby Toys for a Smarter Baby: 3-6 months (2020 updated)

 - Starting to babble and mimic the sound

 - Say “ma-da” or similar vowel-consonant combinations

-Babies in their third to the sixth month are still captivated by high-contrast colors and patterns so bring out brightly colored toys, rattles, activity gyms, and picture cards.
-Continue to read to your baby books with high-contrast patterns and colors like this one.
+Babies in their third to the sixth month are still captivated by high-contrast colors and patterns so bring out brightly colored toys, rattles, activity gyms, and black and white cards.

 3~4-month-old baby play ideas: